VistaPrint Order Management

 I introduced the Vision Statement and regular Experience Reviews.

 The Vision Statement immediately resonated with the team because it articulates a single shared aspiration and the values we believe will get us there.
-Teams are using its language, have converged on the direction of our work, and are more engaged.
+Teams used its language, have converged on the direction of our work, and were more engaged.

-Experience Reviews facilitate day-to-day alignment, especially important in our async culture.
-This ritual creates cross-functional forums that foster critical discussion and has already resulted in quicker feedback loops across teams and levels.
+Experience Reviews facilitated day-to-day alignment, especially important in our async culture.
+This ritual created cross-functional forums that fostered critical discussion and resulted in quicker feedback loops across teams and levels.

 Articulating rationale